wahib453/UT-VIRT-DATA-Group-6-Project/README.md

 T help our team reach our goal for this segment of the project, we've assigned roles which are outlined below:
 - Square: The team member in the square role will be responsible for the repository.
 (Ibrahim)

 - Triangle: The member in the triangle role will create a mockup of a machine learning model.
 This can even be a diagram that explains how it will work concurrently with the rest of the project steps.
-(Edgar/Robert)
+(Robert)

 - Circle: The member in the circle role will create a mockup of a database with a set of sample data, or even fabricated data.
 This will ensure the database will work seamlessly with the rest of the project.
 (Joe)

 - X: The member in the X role will decide which technologies will be used for each step of the project.
-(Edgar/Robert)
+(Edgar)

+## Machine Learning Model
+Team members will be expected to present a provisional machine learning model that stands in for the final machine learning model and accomplishes the following:

+- Takes in data from the provisional database
+- Outputs label for input data

+## Database Integration
+Team members will be expected to present a provisional database that stands in for the final database and accomplishes the following:

+- Sample data that mimics the expected final database structure or schema
+- Draft machine learning model is connected to the provisional database